Click to Rate and Give Feedback

 One of the SortDirection values.

-The ListView control is bound to a data source control, but the DataSourceView object that is associated with the data source is nullNothingnullptra null reference (Nothing in Visual Basic).
+The ListView control is bound to a data source control, but the DataSourceView object that is associated with the data source is null.

 The following example shows how to use the Sort method to programmatically sort the ListView control by multiple data fields.